 In addition, representatives from Virginia's natural resource agencies are available to inform participants of the services available to them.

-The 14th Annual Woods & Wildlife Conference will be held on February 24, 2018 at the Daniel Technology Center, Germanna Community College, Culpeper.
+The 14th Annual Woods & Wildlife Conference was held on February 24, 2018 at the Daniel Technology Center, Germanna Community College, Culpeper.
 Stay tuned for details on the 2019 Conferences.
 That's right!
 In 2019, we're adding a second Woods & Wildlife Conference in the Roanoke area.